-Here at A Woman’s Choice, we get asked a lot about the Abortion Pill, so we wanted to answer four of the top questions we get about how it works and what kind of side effects you may experience if you were to take the pill.
+Here at A Woman’s Choice, we get asked a lot about the abortion pill, or “Plan C”, so we wanted to answer four of the top questions we get about how it works and what kind of side effects you may experience if you were to take the pill.

 The entire abortion process usually takes a couple of weeks from start to finish, including a follow-up visit to the doctor’s office to make sure everything worked.
-If it didn’t, more visits will be needed.
+If the abortion pill didn’t work properly, more visits will be needed.